Chantell Evans: Research and career

 Evans joined the faculty at Duke University in 2021.

 Evans uses cell biology to understand how cells deal with malfunctioning mitochondria in neurons, a process known as mitophagy.
 Patients with Parkinson's disease typically show mutations on two proteins, PINK1 and Parkin.
 However, when these proteins are disabled in mice, the mice do not exhibit Parkinson's disease.
 Evans wondered whether mitochondria, the "powerhouse of the cell", may play a role in the development of the neurodegenerative disease.
 She uncovered that eradicating malfunctioning mitochondria is slower in neurons than it is in epithelial cells, which indicates that defective mitophagy in neurons contributes to neurodegeneration.

 In 2022, Evans was named a Fellow of the Chan Zuckerberg Initiative Science Diversity Leadership program.
-Popular Science also named her as one of their "Brilliant 10" U.S. scientists and engineers who are succeeding in addressing key challenges in society.
+Popular Science also named her as one of their "Brilliant 10" U.S. scientists and engineers who are succeeding in addressing key challenges in science.